thibaut-neoledge/azure-docs.fr-fr/articles/active-directory/active-directory-privileged-identity-management-how-to-complete-review.md

 <properties
-   pageTitle="Compléter une révision de sécurité | Microsoft Azure" description="Après avoir démarré une vérification d’accès dans Azure AD Privileged Identity Management, découvrez comment la compléter et afficher les résultats" services="active-directory" documentationCenter="" authors="kgremban"
+   pageTitle="How to complete an access review | Microsoft Azure" description="After you started an access review in Azure AD Privileged Identity Management, learn how to complete it and view the results" services="active-directory" documentationCenter="" authors="kgremban"